In this article, you’ll learn:

 - Click on the Woopra integration and enable it.
 Once enabled, the Woopra screen within the VWO’s Integrations section looks like this:

 If you wish to enable the Woopra integration for your existing campaigns, you can edit your campaign settings as shown below.NOTE: Ensure that the Woopra option is enabled in the Integrate with third-party products section.

 After you enable the integration, you can send VWO experiment data to Woopra at the campaign level.
-Furthermore, once it is enabled at the account level via the INTEGRATIONS tab, the Woopra integration is enabled by default for the new VWO testing campaigns.
+Furthermore, once it is enabled at the workspace level via the INTEGRATIONS tab, the Woopra integration is enabled by default for the new VWO testing campaigns.